-Aroma Foundry’s 6-Pack Skincare and Beauty Essential Oil Set includes lavender, tea tree, basil, cedarwood, grapefruit, and bergamot as an all-in-one set for your skincare needs.
+Aroma Foundry’s 6-Pack Skincare and Beauty Essential Oil Set includes lemongrass, tea tree, basil, cedarwood, grapefruit, and bergamot as an all-in-one set for your skincare needs.
 Here are just a few recipes on how you can blend these essential oils for skincare together for your skincare or spa treatment at home.

 7.1 Healing Balm with Three Essential Oils

 For minor wounds and skin damage, make your own healing balm by using the following.